Urgent Treatment Centres are open everyday from 8:00am to 11:00pm (including bank holidays including Christmas Day).

 What is an urgent treatment centre?

-An urgent treatment centre is an alternative to A&E and provides treatment for minor injuries and illnesses that are urgent but not life or limb threatening.
+An urgent treatment centre is an alternative to A&E and provides treatment for minor injuries and illnesses that are urgent but not life or Hyphenated.
 If you need medical help but you know it’s not an emergency then the urgent treatment centre might be the best place for you.

 For example: